7 Steps to Make your Webste HIPAA-Compliant

 - Email it to someone

-The third option is the most popular choice because it is the easiest and requires the least additional software or infrastructure.
+The third option is the most popular choice because it is the easiest and does not require additional software or infrastructure.
 Everyone already uses email.
-It also opens a whole can of worms in “how do you make the email component HIPAA-compliant?”
+However, not all email providers are HIPAA-compliant.

 1. Storing the data in files requires that: